Driver plows into grandma, toddler in stroller in Bronx crosswalk, flees scene

 PELHAM GARDENS, Bronx (WABC) -- Police are searching for the driver who took off after hitting a woman and young child in a stroller in the Bronx.

-Video showed the disturbing moment the 62-year-old grandma and her 2-year-old grandson were hit by a car Monday.
+Video showed the disturbing moment the 62-year-old grandmother and her 2-year-old grandson were hit by a car Monday.

 Video showed the driver get out of his red GMC Terrain Denali after the crash, but he left the scene before police arrived.

-The toddler was treated for a cut to his head.
-The woman suffered a bruised leg but refused medical attention.
+The toddler was treated for a cut to his head, while his grandmother suffered a bruised leg but refused medical attention.

 The boy's father, who did not want to be identified, provided Eyewitness News with a picture of his son's injuries.

-She was babysitting while he went Christmas shopping.
-He was in the area when he got a call from his mother-in-law.
+The grandmother was babysitting while the father went Christmas shopping, and he was in the area when he got a call from his mother-in-law.

 He rushed to the scene and saw them in the ambulance.
-His wife is a nurse practitioner at the hospital who met them in the ER.
+His wife is a nurse practitioner at the hospital, and she met them in the ER.

 He says his son's 3rd birthday is Christmas Eve.